jahidulislamzim/MarketPulseTracke/README.md

 # Project Overview

 Market Pulse Tracker is a real-time **market price monitoring system** where Admins define price ranges, Sellers must follow them, and Buyers can view accurate prices and report any irregularities.
-The system helps fight corruption, price syndication, and misinformation—ensuring **market transparency** for everyone.
+The system helps fight corruption, price syndication, and misinformation ensuring **market transparency** for everyone.

 ---